 - If you receive unemployment, child or housing benefits, you must inform your local social security office of your departure.

-- Ensure any non-British family members who wish to return apply for immigration status.
+- Ensure returning non-British family members apply for immigration status.

 Steps to take when returning to the UK from Spain

 - Tell the relevant UK and Spanish authorities you are returning to the UK.